|

 bed with him and I just wasn't comfortable doing that, so I'd lay awake,

-unable to get used to a strange bed, and I'd be way over on the edge of the
+unable to get used to a strange bed, and I'd be way over on the edge of

 bed so I wouldn't be touching Uncle Joe.
 He didn't seem to notice.
 Anyway,